smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Proposed solution

-Provide readiness for open source SDL compilation and certification by SDL Steering Committee for 3 platforms :
+Provide readiness for open source SDL compilation and certification by SDL Steering Committee for 3 platforms:

- - Ubuntu 16.04 x64 (or higher) native.
+ - Ubuntu 16.04 x64 (or higher) native
- - QNX 7.0 x64 (Using SDL on virtual workstation).
+ - QNX 7.0 x64 (Using SDL on virtual workstation)
- - Automotive Grade Linux x64 (Using SDL on virtual workstation).
+ - Automotive Grade Linux x64 (Using SDL on virtual workstation)

 Within continuous integration each change (Pull Request to develop) to SDL Core should be tested (in automated mode) for Ubuntu, QNX, AGL.
 It is the Project Maintainer responsibility to certify solution for all referenced platforms.